rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 # Chapter 6: Profiles

-Throughout this chapter you will need to execute commands as your unprivileged user ("lxdadmin" if you've been following from the beginning in this book).
+Throughout this chapter you will need to run commands as your unprivileged user ("lxdadmin" if you've been following from the beginning in this book).

 You get a default profile when you install LXD, and this profile cannot be removed or modified.
 That said, you can use the default profile to create new profiles to use with your containers.

-If you look at our container listing, you will notice that the IP address in each case is assigned from the bridged interface.
+If you examine your container listing, you will notice that the IP address in each case is from the bridged interface.
 In a production environment, you may want to use something else.
 This might be a DHCP assigned address from your LAN interface or even a statically assigned address from your WAN.

-If you configure your LXD server with two interfaces and assign each an IP on your WAN and LAN, then it is possible to assign your containers IP addresses based on which interface the container needs to be facing.
+If you configure your LXD server with two interfaces and assign each an IP on your WAN and LAN, it is possible to assign your container's IP addresses based on the interface the container needs to be facing.

-As of version 9.0 of Rocky Linux (and really any bug for bug copy of Red Hat Enterprise Linux) the method for assigning IP addresses statically or dynamically using the profiles below, is broken out of the gate.
+As of version 9.0 of Rocky Linux (and really any bug for bug copy of Red Hat Enterprise Linux) the method for assigning IP addresses statically or dynamically with the profiles does not work.

 There are ways to get around this, but it is annoying.
-This appears to have something to do with changes that have been made to Network Manager that affect macvlan. macvlan allows you to create multiple interfaces with different Layer 2 addresses.
+This appears to have something to do with changes made to Network Manager that affect macvlan. macvlan allows you to create many interfaces with different Layer 2 addresses.

-For now, just be aware that what we are going to suggest next has drawbacks when choosing container images based on RHEL.
+For now, just be aware that this has drawbacks when choosing container images based on RHEL.

-## Creating A macvlan Profile And Assigning It
+## Creating A macvlan profile and assigning it

-To create our macvlan profile, simply use this command:
+To create our macvlan profile, use this command:

 ```
 lxc profile create macvlan
 ```

-Keep in mind that if we were on a multi-interface machine and wanted more than one macvlan template based on which network we wanted to reach, we could use "lanmacvlan" or "wanmacvlan" or any other name that we wanted to use to identify the profile.
-In other words, using "macvlan" in our profile create statement is totally up to you.
+If you were on a multi-interface machine and wanted more than one macvlan template based on the network you wanted to reach, you might use "lanmacvlan" or "wanmacvlan" or any other name that you wanted to use to identify the profile.
+Using "macvlan" in our profile create statement is totally up to you.

-Now we want to modify the macvlan interface, but before we do, we need to know what the parent interface is for our LXD server.
+You want to change the macvlan interface, but before you do, you need to know what the parent interface is for our LXD server.
 This will be the interface that has a LAN (in this case) assigned IP.
-To determine which interface that is, use:
+To find what interface that is, use:

 ```
 ip addr
 ```

-And then look for the interface with the LAN IP assignment in the 192.168.1.0/24 network:
+Look for the interface with the LAN IP assignment in the 192.168.1.0/24 network:

 ```
 2: enp3s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000